EliMahMD/roi2bb/README.md

 ### Directory Structure:

-`roi2bb` expects the label folder paths to exclusively contain ROIs corresponding to a single image and each ROI be named after a predefined class labels.
+`roi2bb` expects the JSON folder paths to exclusively contain ROIs corresponding to a single image; Each ROI must be named after a predefined class label (e.g. left_atrium, trachea, etc.).
+In case of multiple ROIs for one class, a number must be added to the name.
+The numbering order and range do not matter.

 ```
 project_directory/